How is MBArC different from other grants?

 MBArC Application Guidelines and Steps

-The multi-step application process includes submission of a Letter of Intent (LOI) (Deadline: Monday, Dec.
-21, 2020).
+The multi-step application process includes submission of a Letter of Intent (LOI).
 LOIs are taken through a filtering process that includes a review by the MBArC Leadership Team.
-Applicants submitting LOIs that make it through the filtering process are invited to attend a commercialization Boot Camp (February – April) that is now also offered in conjunction with MANGMT/ BIOL_EN 8200: Commercialization of Life Science Innovations.
-Teams that complete Boot Camp and submit a viable full proposal are given the opportunity to make a Pitch to the MBArC External Review Board (ERB) for funding of the project (April – May).
-Projects recommended by the ERB are next reviewed by NIH REACH’s Technology Guidance Committee (TGC) (May – June).
+Applicants submitting LOIs that make it through the filtering process are invited to attend a commercialization Boot Camp that is now also offered in conjunction with MANGMT/ BIOL_EN 8200: Commercialization of Life Science Innovations, a graduate level course available to MU students.
+Applicants that complete Boot Camp and submit a viable full proposal are given the opportunity to make a Pitch to the MBArC External Review Board (ERB) for funding of the project.
+Projects recommended by the ERB are next reviewed by NIH REACH’s Technology Guidance Committee (TGC).
 The ERB makes the final decision on which projects are selected for funding.
-The expected start date for funded projects is August 1.
+Funded projects are expected to start in Q3 of the funding year.

 LOI Submission Guidelines